01 December 2016 : Case report

 CONCLUSIONS: This is the first known case of solitary hepatocellular carcinoma metastasis to a distant mesocolic lymph node, successfully treated.
 Diagnosing solitary hepatocellular carcinoma metastases to distant lymph nodes can be difficult.
 Although the ideal therapeutic approach has not be defined, surgical resection of solitary metastatic lymph nodes may be beneficial in carefully selected cases.

-Keywords: Carcinoma, Hepatocellular, Lymph Nodes, Lymphatic Metastasis, Mesocolon
+Keywords: Lymph Nodes, Mesocolon

 19 May 2022 : Case reportBilateral Emphysematous Pyelonephritis Associated with COVID Pneumonia: A Case Report

 Am J Case Rep In Press; DOI: 10.12659/AJCR.936370

 17 May 2022 : Case reportHigh-Frequency Oscillatory Ventilation for Refractory Hypoxemia in Severe COVID-19 Pneumonia: A Small Case ...